apache/drill/_docs/query-data/query-a-file-system/030-querying-plain-text-files.md

 This example covers how to create and use a storage plugin to simplify queries or to query a file type that `dfs` does not specify, GZ in this case.
 First, you create the storage plugin in the Drill Web UI.
 Next, you connect to the file through the plugin to query a file.

-You can create a storage plugin using the Apache Drill Web UI to query the GZ file containing the compressed TSV data directly.
+You can create a storage plugin using the Apache Drill Web UI to query the GZ file containing the compressed TSV data.

   1. Create an `ngram` directory on your file system.
   2. Copy the GZ file `googlebooks-eng-all-5gram-20120701-zo.gz` to the `ngram` directory.